laurenrwolf/project-upward-mobility/README.md

 Each driver has evidence-based metrics associated with it that can highlight the strengths and weaknesses of a community, and track progress on goals to improve the lives of its residents.
 These metrics can then inform community leaders where priorities should be to ensure that citizens have the opportunity to reach their full potential and be well-rounded individuals.

 This project was inspired and has intended to follow the research report [Boosting Upward Mobility: Metrics to Inform Local Action](https://www.urban.org/research/publication/boosting-upward-mobility-metrics-inform-local-action)
+This report detailed what metrics to gather and what government agency or other source to obtain them from, however, no technical details were provided.
+The original intention was that these would be collected by one city or region for their own upward mobility analysis, and therefore would not be a large lift to manually go to each source and gather the data.
+This project contains a way to programmatically collect all counties in the US from multiple disparate sources and bring them together in one dataframe.
+This is a a reproducible method to retrieve many of these metrics, so that less-technical organizations will find them more accessible, and they can be updated as new data becomes available each year.

 Getting Started
 ------------
 ### Census API Key
-An API key is required to pull data via the Census API in the following notebooks:
+An API key is required to pull data via the Census API in the following notebook:

-* NOTEBOOK
-* NOTEBOOK
-* NOTEBOOK
+* 1_ACS Data Pull updated.ipynb

 Sign up for a key at this [link](https://api.census.gov/data/key_signup.html)